-The truth is we are all labelled overtly, covertly, formally or informally.
-Leaders however, must be very careful in how employees are labeled and how they are treated after the labeling occurs.
+The truth is we are all labeled overtly, covertly, formally or informally.
+Leaders, however, must be very careful in how employees are labeled and how they are treated after the labeling occurs.

 Although we are now adults I’m sure you can remember what it was like to have some kids call other kids names and have those names stick for years.
 Depending on the name a kid was called, it could change the way the other kids saw them and treated them.
 Being in a clique or being bullied often came from this personality labeling.

 My caution to leaders is that this same dynamic can and does take place among adults in the workplace.
 I have seen this take place first hand.
-I am not referring to the informal whispers behind someone’s back that leads to informal labelling or name calling.
-Let me explain how official sanctioned labelling occurs in the work place.
+I am not referring to the informal whispers behind someone’s back that leads to informal labeling or name calling.
+Let me explain how officially sanctioned labeling occurs in the workplace.

 Labels Are Unavoidable And Even Necessary

-There are 3 basic ways that leaders collect this information and makes these determination.
+There are 3 basic ways that leaders collect this information and make this determination.

 The power of these predictive behaviors is realized by having the results shared and known by members of the same team and therefore enhances the peer to peer interactions and teamwork.
 It also allows the leader to better communicate and motivate team members individually in ways that better address to the individual employee’s needs.